oracle-livelabs/oci-migration/ebs-cm-landingzones/deploy/deploy.md

 ## Task 3: Log in to Oracle E-Business Suite Cloud Manager

-Before logging into the EBS Cloud Manager web application, you need to add the **hostname** in the login URL to your local computer hosts file.
+Before logging into the EBS Cloud Manager web application, add the Fully Qualified Domain Name (FQDN) from your EBS Cloud Manager URL to your local `hosts` file.

-Follow the applicable set of instructions based on your workstation to edit the local `hosts` file and add an entry and perform this configuration:

 <if type="Windows">